CURENT/andes/docs/source/modeling.rst

 |  ExtAlgeb | An external algebraic variable and part of the algebraic equation                     |
 +-----------+---------------------------------------------------------------------------------------+

-`VarBase` has two types: the differential variable type `State` and the algebraic variable type `Algeb`.
+`BaseVar` has two types: the differential variable type `State` and the algebraic variable type `Algeb`.
 State variables are described by differential equations, whereas algebraic variables are described by algebraic equations.
 State variables can only change continuously, while algebraic variables can be discontinuous.